“SHARE THE ROAD” [STILL] Stinks…

 Is a bicycle on the road an “unexpected condition?”
 Is a bicycle on the road something that is “not readily apparent” to road users?
 Does the STR sign call for a possible “reduction of speed” or an action by a motorist “in the interest of safety?”
 Who is being asked to “Share?”
 And, more importantly, what is it, exactly, that is to be shared?

-“Share the Road,” to me, is absolutely obsolete, antiquated verbiage that arose during some era when bicycles were viewed as toys and bicycle operators were not treated, or taken seriously, as lawful vehicle operators driving around with a “right of way” superior to those coming up from behind in cars, trucks and busses.
-This language comes from an era which didn’t want to recognize that the cyclist, the vehicle operator, was entitled to exactly the same respect and rights as every other vehicle operator.
-“Share The Road” has NO place in today’s transportation lexicon and certainly no place in today’s LEGAL analysis of right of way.
+“Share the Road,” to me, is absolutely obsolete, antiquated verbiage that arose during an era when bicycles were viewed as toys and bicycle operators were not treated, or taken seriously, as lawful vehicle operators driving around with possession of a “right of way” superior to those coming up from behind in cars, trucks and busses.
+This language comes from an era which didn’t want to recognize that the cyclist, a vehicle operator, was entitled to exactly the same respect and rights as every other vehicle operator.

 “Sharing” is not a concept mandated by or contained in the traffic laws.